 For this reason, it is a good idea to go for a lightweight hydration backpack that has a water bladder with enough water for a single adventure.
 Few ounces can make a big difference in causing strain to your back and waist.

-A good hydration backpack should ideally have some storage space for you to carry important items along.
-While enjoying your cross country skiing, you may need some snacks or your cellphone in addition to water.
+A good hydration pack should ideally have some space for you to carry important items along.
+While enjoying your skiing, you may need some snacks or your cellphone in addition to water.
 While hydration packs come with their water bladder, it is important to have a couple of pockets, ideally zippered, so your items remain safe and easily accessible.

 However, you may not want to have too much storage.
 The more the storage space is, the higher will be your temptation to overstuff it.
 After all, you will have to carry all the weight (plus water weight) for hours while you are out in the cold.

 Your hydration backpack needs to be comfortable in terms of shoulder, waist, and compression straps.
 Most of the weight of your hydration pack will land on your shoulders, so you need a comfortable shoulder strap that could be adjusted.

 If a strap is too thin, it will dig into your body making it hard for you to carry your backpack or enjoy your time on the slopes.
 Thicker straps with a good amount of padding can help you enjoy your crosscountry skiing without tiring you down.

 In addition to this, waist straps let you manage the weight and evenly distribute it so your shoulders feel less strain and you feel more in control.
 Not all hydration packs have a waist strap, so if it does, that’s a big plus for you.
 Your waist strap will also prevent the backpack from shifting from one side to the other while you ski.

 The buckles on your straps need to be durable and comfortable – no pointy edges!

 Your hydration backpack needs to be stable.
 It should not bounce from one side to the other ski, as it is not only tiring and distracting but also dangerous for your back and balance.